-This policy is authorized by the signature of Moda Health's representative.
+This policy was purchased on the Marketplace, and is authorized by the signature of Moda Health's representative.

 Scott Loftin Senior Vice President

 The subscriber may return this policy to Moda Health within 10 days of its delivery and have the premium paid refunded.
 In such a case, this policy shall then be voided from the beginning and Moda Health will hold the position as if no policy has been issued.